-My name is Mia Heathcote and I’m originally from Melbourne.
-I was born into a ballet family, both my parents being professional dancers with The Australian Ballet.
-I was immersed in Ballet and theatre since before I can remember.
-With this, came great inspiration, eagerness to learn, and a passionate interest in movement from an early age.
-Dance seemed to encapsulate everything I intuitively needed as a child and regardless of the influence in my surroundings, I couldn’t help but move when I heard music.
-Growing up, my desire to pursue ballet as a career never wavered and there was a strong internal drive within me.
-Although as I reached adolescence the feeling of pressure to succeed only grew stronger.
-I wasn’t sure if this pressure was stemming from within myself or if it were from the ballet world around me.
-It sounds silly, but as a child, I felt that somehow I could see the path I was supposed to take set out before me, but I just had to get there to make sure I fulfilled the expectations in which I perceived were there.
-I would be asked questions from early on, “so are you going to follow in your father’s footsteps?”
-“Do you want to dance with The Australian Ballet like your parents did?”
+My name is Mia Heathcote, and I'm originally from Melbourne.
+I was born into a ballet family, with both my parents being professional dancers with The Australian Ballet.
+I was immersed in ballet and theatre from before I can remember.
+This immersion brought great inspiration, an eagerness to learn, and a passionate interest in movement from an early age.
+Dance encapsulated everything I intuitively needed as a child, and regardless of the influence in my surroundings, I couldn't help but move when I heard music.
+Growing up, my desire to pursue ballet as a career never wavered, and there was a strong internal drive within me.
+However, as I reached adolescence, the feeling of pressure to succeed only grew stronger.
+I wasn't sure if this pressure was stemming from within myself or if it was from the ballet world around me.
+It sounds silly, but as a child, I felt that somehow I could see the path I was supposed to take set out before me, but I just had to get there to make sure I fulfilled the expectations I perceived were there.
+I would be asked questions from early on, "So, are you going to follow in your father's footsteps?"
+"Do you want to dance with The Australian Ballet like your parents did?"
 Harmless as they seemed, these were the types of things that made me think I had to become something and continue the legacy, or else I would be a failure in the eyes of others.
-One thing is for sure though, my parents have never pressured me into pursuing ballet and for this, I am forever grateful.
-There is a common misconception that anyone who has been a second or third-generation product of an elite artist or sportsperson has it easy or gets everything handed to them due to their family history - I cannot express how wrong this belief is, I think that anyone who knows firsthand what it takes to become an artist or athlete would understand that it’s a truly individual journey of sacrifice and passion with a work ethic just as equal as anyone would need in this industry.
+One thing is for sure, though, my parents have never pressured me into pursuing ballet, and for this, I am forever grateful.
+There is a common misconception that anyone who has been a second or third-generation product of an elite artist or sportsperson has it easy or gets everything handed to them due to their family history - I cannot express how wrong this belief is.
+I think that anyone who knows firsthand what it takes to become an artist or athlete would understand that it's a truly individual journey of sacrifice and passion with a work ethic just as equal as anyone would need in this industry.
 In fact, these misconceptions only added more pressure to prove myself worthy.

-As ballet was the artform I had such a passion for, it did, in a way make me more determined to “make it” although perfectionism can often get the better of you, and regardless of how much I just loved to dance, this underlying pressure was always prevalent, even if it was predominantly coming from myself.
-Of course, looking back now I realize that you never “make it” as such, more so that you are continuously learning and failures aren’t really failures, they are your most valuable and essential lessons.
+As ballet was the art form I had such a passion for, it did, in a way, make me more determined to "make it," although perfectionism can often get the better of you.
+Regardless of how much I just loved to dance, this underlying pressure was always prevalent, even if it was predominantly coming from myself.
+Of course, looking back now, I realize that you never "make it" as such.
+More so, you are continuously learning, and failures aren't really failures; they are your most valuable and essential lessons.
 I also learned that if I wanted to succeed in making this my career, it would have to be in my own way and on my own terms and not to please anyone else.

 I felt stuck and knew that I needed to do something that would make me feel like fighting again.
 This is when I learned of the Queensland Ballet Audition being held in Melbourne later that year.
-With much hesitation, I applied for the audition, and even on the night before the audition I considered not turning up out of fear, but that was when I realized why I wanted to do it.
-I wanted to have a completely different out of the box experience to what I’d always known, without fear or anticipating and worrying about what would come of it.
-I needed an experience where the outcome was not the sole purpose, but the participation of it was.
+With much hesitation, I applied for the audition, and even on the night before the audition, I considered not turning up out of fear.
+But that was when I realized why I wanted to do it.
+I wanted to have a completely different, out-of-the-box experience to what I'd always known, without fear or anticipating and worrying about what would come of it.
+I needed an experience where the outcome was not the sole purpose, but the participation in it was.
 So that was the attitude I took into the audition.
-I danced more freely than I ever had before as I wasn’t inhibited by the confines of trying to be perfect or making it through, I just wanted to dance without an expectation.
+I danced more freely than I ever had before as I wasn't inhibited by the confines of trying to be perfect or making it through.
+I just wanted to dance without expectation.
 This has later become one of my biggest lessons in performing.

 I joined the company in January of 2014.
 Transitioning into a company setting is always a challenge.
-I don’t know anyone who said that their first couple of years were completely easy!
+I don't know anyone who said that their first couple of years were completely easy!
 Personally, I really struggled both mentally and physically to adapt.
-Injuries seemed to plague me and I was not coping with the mental side of that.
-Being my first year, I needed to make a good impression but I felt like I was failing.
-A chronic injury I’d dealt with during my training worsened throughout the year and I ended up needing to having surgery on it.
-With granted permission from my director, I went back home to Melbourne for a few months to rehabilitate but I also needed that time with my family to improve my mental state and feel strong enough to return with a fresh perspective.
+Injuries seemed to plague me, and I was not coping with the mental side of that.
+Being my first year, I needed to make a good impression, but I felt like I was failing.
+A chronic injury I'd dealt with during my training worsened throughout the year, and I ended up needing to have surgery on it.
+With granted permission from my director, I went back home to Melbourne for a few months to rehabilitate, but I also needed that time with my family to improve my mental state and feel strong enough to return with a fresh perspective.